moliver28/research-handbook/content/handbook/ceo/chief-of-staff-team/_index.md

 ## Office of the CEO Overview

 GitLab is a [functionally organized](/handbook/company/structure/#gitlabcom-isnt-a-role) company in which functions are as mutally exclusive as possible to be efficient.
-Without a COO or central operating department reporting into the CEO, the CEO gets leverage through an [Office of the CEO](/handbook/ceo/office-of-the-ceo/) led by the Chief of Staff to the CEO.
+Without a COO or central operating department reporting into the CEO, the CEO gets leverage through an [Office of the CEO](/handbook/ceo/office-of-the-ceo/) led by the Chief of Staff (CoS) to the CEO.
 While the Chief of Staff to the CEO is not a part of GitLab's executive team, this senior person reports directly to the CEO and manages a team that supports the CEO and/or cross-functional projects of importance to GitLab.

 ## Team Mission